RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ![monolith-pipeline]({% image_path coolstore-prod-monolith-update-jenkins.png %})

-Pipeline syntax allows creating complex deployment scenarios with the possibility of defining checkpoint for manual interaction and approval process using
+The pipeline syntax allows creating complex deployment scenarios with the possibility of defining checkpoints for manual interaction and approval processes using
-[the large set of steps and plugins that Jenkins provides](https://jenkins.io/doc/pipeline/steps/) in order to adapt the pipeline to the process used in your team.
+[the large set of steps and plugins that Jenkins provides](https://jenkins.io/doc/pipeline/steps/) in order to adapt the pipeline to the processes used in your team.
 You can see a few examples of advanced pipelines in the [OpenShift GitHub Repository](https://github.com/openshift/origin/tree/master/examples/jenkins/pipeline){:target="_blank"}.

 To simplify the pipeline in this workshop, we simulate the build and tests and skip any need for human input.
-Once the pipeline completes, it deploys the app from the _dev_ environment to our _production_ environment using the above `openshiftTag()` method, which simply re-tags the image you already created using a tag which will trigger deployment in the production environment.
+Once the pipeline completes, it deploys the app from the _dev_ environment to our _production_ environment using the above `tag()` method within the `openshift` object, which simply re-tags the image you already created using a tag which will trigger deployment in the production environment.

 ####4.
 Promote the dev image to production using the pipeline

 ---

-Before prmoting the dev image, you need to modify a **RoleBinding** to access the dev image by Jenkins.
-Go to overview page of the `userXX-coolstore-dev` project then naviagate _Administration > Role Bindings_.
+Before promoting the dev image, you need to modify a **RoleBinding** to access the dev image by Jenkins.
+This allows the Jenkins service account in the **userXX-coolstore-prod** project to access the image within the **userXX-coolstore-dev** project.

+Go to overview page of the `userXX-coolstore-dev` project, then navigate to _Administration > Role Bindings_.
 Click on **ci_admin**:

 ![Prod]({% image_path coolstore-dev-ci-admin.png %})